ChinhQuoc/cd0037-API-Development-and-Documentation-project/backend/README.md

 - Request Body: A JSON object containing:
   - `question`: A string representing the text of the question.
   - `answer`: A string representing the correct answer to the question.
-  - `difficulty`: An integer representing the difficulty level (1 to 5).
+  - `difficulty`: An integer representing the difficulty level.
   - `category`: An integer representing the ID of the category to which the question belongs.
 - Returns: An object with the following keys:
   - `success`: A boolean indicating the request status.